TULiberalArts/Religion/pages/undergradaute.md

 [Learn More](https://liberalarts.temple.edu/advising)

-## Temple University Tuition
+## Tuition and Fees

+For more than 125 years, we have focused on providing a world-class education at an affordable price.
+Just compare Temple to other comparable universities and see what we mean.
 Temple tuition rates vary by school or college, student level, residency status, and more.
-Use the Temple tuition calculator to estimate your tuition rate and start planning for your college education.
+Use the Temple tuition calculator to estimate your tuition rate.

 [Temple Tuition Calculator](https://bursar.temple.edu/tuition-and-fees/tuition-rates)